jdbedics/dbthandbook/docs/03-providers.md

 When you call a client or if someone calls you about a client, you cannot confirm that you know the client without a release of information.

 Someone calls you:
-_"I hear your concern, I cannot confirm that someone is or is not a client in the clinic."_
+_"I hear your concern, I cannot confirm that someone is or is not a client in the clinic and so I cannot respond to your questions.
+If you are concerned for safety, then I can provide general recommendations."_

 You call the client and someone else picks up:
 _"Hi.
 Is <client name> there?
 No, no message.
 I'll try again.
 I can't say who this is but thank you.
 I'll try again"_

 It's all incredibly awkward and is why it's best to establish phone contact rules at the first session.

+## Client Requests that you Talk to other people (provider, family, etc.)

+1. Talk to Dr. Bedics
+2. Ask yourself what is the reason for the contact.
+What purpose woudl it serve?
+3. If you complete a release of information, specify what exactly you'd like to have accomplished and by what day/time.
+4. Always make clear that the release will expire after: a.)
+A certain goal is accomplished and/or b.)
+A certain time has passed by.